jameshfisher/jameshfisher.com/_posts/2020-10-13-webrtc-group-chat-hello-world.md

 ---
-title: "WebRTC group chat hello world"
+title: WebRTC group chat hello world
-tags: ["programming", "web", "webrtc"]
+tags:
+  - programming
+  - web
+  - webrtc
 ---

 In the following `iframe` is a chat room.